 The BRT will originate at the proposed Multi-Modal Transit Center.
 The BRT will connect Alameda Point to the 12th Street BART station and Downtown Oakland.
 Exclusive transit lanes will be provided in both eastbound and westbound directions along W. Atlantic Ave and RAMP, from the Multi-Modal Transit Center to the intersection with Webster Street.
 For outbound (eastbound) traffic, the BRT will provide a dedicated bus-only lane from the Transit Center at West Atlantic Avenue to eastbound RAMP, and northbound Webster Street.
 The dedicated lane will end at Stargell Avenue and the BRT will then operate in mixed flow (transit and automobiles) from Stargell Avenue to Downtown Oakland/BART.
 The inbound traffic will operate in mixed flow from Downtown Oakland/BART to RAMP.
 A dedicated bus-only lane will be provided westbound on RAMP, from Webster Street to the Transit Center.
 The BRT will also incorporate measures to increase the bus operating speed.
 These measures will include traffic signal priority measures, bus queue jump lanes and enhanced boarding.
-The BRT will utilize the RAMP/ Webster Street / Stargell Avenue will be required to improve the bus operating speed.
+The BRT will utilize the RAMP/Webster Street corridor.
+Improvements at the intersections of Webster Street / RAMP and Webster Street / Stargell Avenue will be required to improve the bus operating speed.
 Enhanced bus stops will also be provided at the Multi-Modal Transit Center, RAMP/Main Street, RAMP/Poggi Street and RAMP/Webster